-Each message that is sent after the encryption is negotiated must contain a MAC so that the other party can verify the packet integrity.
+Each message sent after the encryption is negotiated must contain a MAC so that the other party can verify the packet integrity.
 The MAC is calculated from the symmetrical shared secret, the packet sequence number of the message, and the actual message content.

 The MAC itself is sent outside of the symmetrically encrypted area as the final part of the packet.
-Researchers generally recommend this method of encrypting the data first, and then calculating the MAC.
+Researchers generally recommend this method of encrypting the data first and then calculating the MAC.

 You probably already have a basic understanding of how SSH works.
 The SSH protocol employs a client-server model to authenticate two parties and encrypt the data between them.